openregister/openregister-java/README.md

     ./gradlew compassCompile

-If you are want to make iterative changes, you can start a compass watch task to automatically update a running app with scss changes:
+If you want to make iterative changes, you can start a compass watch task to automatically update a running app with scss changes:

     ./gradlew compassWatch